 - Eye complications: include corneal ulceration and anterior uveitis.
-Blindness may develop secondary to severe keratitis or panophthalmitis in 3-10% of patients.
+Sight impairment may develop secondary to severe keratitis or panophthalmitis in 3-10% of patients.

 - Vaginal stenosis and penile scarring have been reported.

-- Renal complications are uncommon but renal tubular necrosis and renal failure may occur.
+- Renal complications are uncommon but renal tubular necrolysis and acute kidney injury may occur.

-Many patients surviving SJS and more that 50% surviving TEN suffer long-term sequelae involving the skin, mucous membranes or eyes.
+Many patients surviving SJS and more that 50% surviving TEN experience long-term sequelae involving the skin, mucous membranes or eyes.
 These include: